 Thank you in advance your donation, from the Cats Limited team.

 We also have Cats Limited tote bags for $3.50 and “Because cats are not small dogs” t-shirts available for purchase.
 The t-shirts are currently on sale for $20, with a portion of these purchases going towards “The Sherwin Fund”.

-Limited t-shirt quantities available…We currently have unisex crew neck sizes M, L, and 2XL and women’s v-neck sizes S, M, and L available for purchase in the hospital.
+Limited t-shirt quantities available…We currently have unisex crew necks and women’s v-necks available for purchase in the hospital.
 Only a few sizes left.
 Get them while you can!

 Meet The Sherwin Fund Cats